matthewepler/ghc_gallery/README.md

 # TO DO
+* heroku account for gstore and push there.
 * Twilio SenderID = "Emojified GHC"
 * close -> white
 * on close (x) of modal, clear errors